Crypto137/MHServerEmu/README.md

 ## Features

 This server emulator is currently in early stages of development.
+Currently it features:

 - Network protocol implementation.

-- Initial client-server communication implementation.

-- Loading into the game via hardcoded data.
+- Exploration of all hubs, as well as a number of combat zones.

+- Hero and costume selection.

+- Rudimentary implementation of hero powers.

 ## Setup